ietf-teep/architecture/draft-ietf-teep-architecture.md

 The Trust Anchor Store in a TAM consists of a list of Trust Anchors, which are certificates that sign various device TEE certificates.
-A TAM will accept a device for TA management if the TEE in the device uses a TEE certificate that is chained to a certificate that the TAM trusts, is contained in a whitelist, is not found on a blacklist and fulfills other policy criteria.
+A TAM will accept a device for TA management if the TEE in the device uses a TEE certificate that is chained to a certificate or raw public key that the TAM trusts, is contained in an allow list, is not found on a block list, and/or fulfills any other policy criteria.

 ## Scalability